The Purpose of the Thesis

 April.
 By the end of the third week of April, two hard copies of the final thesis draft must be submitted to the advisor and any readers, and the formal thesis defense must be scheduled.
 (This oral defense, in fact, should be scheduled well before the end of April, but may take place in late April, early May or during exams.)
 The submitted draft must be carefully proofread with all typographical errors

 Early May.
 By one week before the final departmental meeting of the year, three proofread copies of the final submission are due.
 No postponements are permitted.
 Failure to meet this deadline eliminates the candidate from honors consideration.

 May.
 At the department's annual degree meeting in early May, departmental honors will be determined.
-The level of departmental honors (honors, high honors, highest honors), if any, will be announced at the Humanities Mini-Commencement.
-Commencement is May 18.
+The level of departmental honors (honors, high honors, highest honors), if any, will be announced at the Humanities Mini-Commencement, which takes place in mid-May.